|Host University Website:||Click to visit|

 Butler, Fern, Chapman, Broad and Coales Halls are older-style halls where a large kitchen is shared between twelve rooms off a corridor.
 Most of the rooms are singles, but Butler, Fern and Chapman Halls have some double rooms.
 All rooms have hand washbasins and you share bathroom facilities with your flatmates.

-Passport: Students will need to have a passport study in England.
-The current passport fee is $135.
+Passport: Students will need to have a passport study in the United Kingdom.
+The current U.S. passport fee is $135.
 If you already have a valid U.S. passport, be sure to check the dates of validity – your passport must be valid six months beyond your return date.

-Travel: Students are responsible for making their own travel arrangements to and from England.
-Depending on the starting and ending date of the term, students may have the option of traveling in England before or after the program.
+Travel: Students are responsible for making their own travel arrangements to and from the University of Hertfordshire.
+Depending on the starting and ending date of the term, students may have the option of traveling before or after the program.

 To help you to prepare for your semester abroad the Office of International Education has created semester budget sheets for your reference.
 These budget sheets are only an estimation and actual expenses may vary depending on changes in currency exchange rates, tuition increases, airfare and personal spending habits.
 We suggest that you set up a personalized budget to follow for the duration of your program.
 To view the estimated budget sheet please click here.